Aditya7210/Mini_Project_Analysing_Netflix_Movies/README.md

+"I do not own the above dataset.
+It has been provided by DataCamp, and all rights to the files are reserved by DataCamp.
+Unauthorized use, reproduction, or distribution is strictly prohibited."

 # Mini_Projects
 In this project I utilise my understanding of Python Loops, Comparison Operators, Matplotlib, DataFrames to analyse Secondary Data provided by DataCamp.